markkimsal/docker-jekyll_plus/README.md

       -p 35729:35729 \
       markkimsal/jekyll-plus  jekyll build

-Run Jekyll build with alternate config
+Build for production with alternate config
 -----------------
 You may want to have a separate config file that contains a flag for your production environment.
 Something like: